ZenTheMC/zen-nutrition/public/imgs/README.md

 The images go here.
-The favicon.ico, the favicon-32x32.png, .DS_Store
+The favicon.ico, the favicon-32x32.png (NO DS_STORE because thats only for MAC)